Dodger Hall of Fame broadcaster Vin Scully returns in 2016 for his unprecedented 67th and final season with the Los Angeles Dodgers organization.

-Alanna Rizzo enters her first season as a member of the Dodger broadcast team, where she will serve as SportsNet LA's in-game reporter for games called by Charley Steiner and Orel Hershiser and will also host the pre- and post-game shows from Dodger Stadium.
+Alanna Rizzo enters her third season as a member of the Dodger broadcast team, where she serves as SportsNet LA's in-game reporter for games called by Joe Davis, Charley Steiner, Orel Hershiser and Nomar Garciaparra while also hosting the pre-and post-game shows from Dodger Stadium and on the road.

 Previously, Rizzo was with ROOT Sports Rocky Mountain in Denver working as a sideline reporter and host for the Colorado Rockies, University of Colorado and University of Denver broadcasts.

 Rizzo graduated from the University of Colorado at Boulder where she earned an M.A. in Broadcast Journalism.

 Joe Davis enters his first year as a member of the Dodger broadcast team and will call 50 road television games on SportsNet LA this season.
 Since 2014, Davis, 28, has been calling play-by-play on Fox Sports' national coverage of college football, Major League Baseball and college basketball and he will continue to do so while in his role with the Dodgers.

 Davis attended Beloit (Wis.)
 College, where he was a four-year letter winner and two-time captain of the school's football team, as well as earning a B.A. degree in communications with a minor in journalism.